Lee-W/vim-setting/README.md

     cd vim-setting
     cp .vimrc ~/
     ```
+2. Install `ag` and `fzf`
-2. Start vi and it will automatically install `vundle` (package management for vim)
+3. Start vi and it will automatically install `vim-plug` (package management for vim)
 It might display plenty of *error message* since there are settings for plug-in that not yet been installed.
 *You can simply ignore them*
 3. Restart vi and install packages
-Enter the command `:BundleInstall` in normal mode after you start vi
+Enter the command `:PlugInstall` in normal mode after you start vi
 4. Restart vi again
 5. Done!
 6. \(Optional\) Copy the snippets I define into snippets/